 - Modular Homes – must have standard foundation

-Credit requirements for a doctor home loan are more stringent than some other loan programs.
+Credit requirements are more stringent than some other loan programs.
 You must have at least a 700 FICO score with two or more credit bureaus.

 You may use a doctor home loan for the purchase or refinance of an owner-occupied property.